jecassis/foo_vis_milk2/README.md

 - Deprecated or insecure functions have been rewritten and most unused functionality removed.
 - `vis_milk2` has been upgraded to use more modern C++ alongside the move to DirectX 11.
 - Tested on foobar2000 v2.1.5 (x86 32-bit and x86 64-bit) and Microsoft Windows 11 (Build 22631).
-- In theory, Intel architecture versions work with Windows 8 or later and ARM architecture versions with Windows 10 or later; mainly dictated by the DXGI version required to support hybrid graphics, high DPI displays and HDR.
+- Intel architecture and ARM architecture versions support Windows 10 or later; mainly dictated by the DXGI version required to support hybrid graphics, high DPI displays and HDR.
+  - In theory, Intel architecture versions might run on earlier versions of Windows (7, 8 and 8.1) but this is untested.

 ## Run Requirements and Installation